Data Centers in Letterkenny

 Natural Disaster Risk

-Letterkenny has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This score indicates a highly stable and safe physical environment for critical infrastructure.
+Letterkenny has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+This makes it a physically secure location for IT infrastructure.